OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

   1. **Octopus Deploy: Package Application** Create a NuGet or Zip formatted package.
   1. **Octopus Deploy: Push Build Information** Add information about the build, including work items and commit messages, that is then stored in Octopus Deploy.
   1. **Octopus Deploy: Push Packages** Push packages to the Octopus Deploy built-in repository.
-  1. **Octopus Deploy: Create Release** Creates a new release in Octopus Deploy, and optionally deploys it to an environment.
+  1. **Octopus Deploy: Create Release** Create a new release in Octopus Deploy, and optionally deploys it to an environment.
-  1. **Octopus Deploy: Deploy Release** Deploys an existing release to a new environment.
+  1. **Octopus Deploy: Deploy Release** Deploy an existing release to a new environment.

   You can make use of any combination of these to achieve your deployment objective.
 They are Build Steps so you can have multiple instances of any of the types, it is a Jenkins limitation to have that with post-build actions.